-The analog input is truly differential with an absolute/ common mode range for the IN+ and IN- input pins extending from GND - 0.3V to V{CC} + 0.3V.
+The two selected pins are labeled IN+ and IN- (see Tables 1 and 2).
+Once selected (either differential or single-ended multiplexing mode), the analog input is differential with a common mode range for the IN+ and IN- input pins extending from GND - 0.3V to VCC + 0.3V.
 Outside these limits, the ESD protection devices begin to turn on and the errors due to input leakage current increase rapidly.
-Within these limits, the LTC2411/LTC2411-1 convert the bipolar differential input signal, V{IN} = IN+ - IN-, from -FS = -0.5 • V{REF} to +FS = 0.5 • V{REF} where V{REF} = REF+ - REF-.
-Outside this range the converter indicates the overrange or the underrange condition using distinct output codes.
+Within these limits, the LTC2414/LTC2418 convert the bipolar differential input signal, VIN = IN+ - IN-, from -FS = $-0.5 \cdot V{REF}$ to +FS = $0.5 \cdot V{REF}$ where VREF = REF+ - REF-.
+Outside this range the converters indicate the overrange or the underrange condition using distinct output codes.

-Input signals applied to IN+ and IN- pins may extend by 300mV below ground and above V{CC} .
-In order to limit any fault current, resistors of up to 5k may be added in series with the IN+ and IN- pins without affecting the performance of the device.
+Input signals applied to $IN^+$ and $IN^-$ pins may extend 300mV below ground or above $V{CC}$ .
+In order to limit any fault current, resistors of up to 5k may be added in series with the $IN^+$ or $IN^-$ pins without affecting the performance of the device.
 In the physical layout, it is important to maintain the parasitic capacitance of the connection between these series resistors and the corresponding pins as low as possible; therefore, the resistors should be located as close as practical to the pins.
 In addition, series resistors will introduce a temperature dependent offset error due to the input leakage current.
-A 1nA input leakage current will develop a 1ppm offset error on a 5k resistor if $V{REF} = 5V$.
+A 1nA input leakage current will develop a 1ppm offset error on a 5k resistor if $V{REF} = 5V$ .
 This error has a very strong temperature dependency.